itsoffbrand/tools/ob-scaling-system.md

 ### Common Issues

+1. **Layout Shifts**
-1. **Layout Shifts**: If you notice layout shifts, ensure all measurements are in rem units.
+   - Ensure all measurements are in rem units
+   - Check that the html element has the scaling applied (not :root)
+   - Verify body font-size is set to 1rem

-2. **Scaling Issues**: If scaling doesn't match design:
+2. **Scaling Issues**
    - Verify your `--design-width` matches your design file
    - Check min/max width values
    - Ensure all pixel values are converted to rem
+   - Confirm the JavaScript is properly initialized

-3. **Browser Zoom Problems**: If browser zoom behaves unexpectedly:
+3. **Browser Zoom Problems**
    - Check if the ResizeObserver is properly initialized
    - Verify the `--user-font-size` is being updated
+   - Test zooming at different viewport widths

+4. **High Contrast Mode**
+   - Test with Windows High Contrast mode
+   - Verify media query support
+   - Check font-size fallbacks

+### Testing Checklist

+- [ ] Test at minimum viewport width (991px)
+- [ ] Test at design width (1440px)
+- [ ] Test at maximum viewport width (2560px)
+- [ ] Verify browser zoom functionality
+- [ ] Check high contrast mode display
+- [ ] Test with screen readers
+- [ ] Verify smooth scaling between viewport sizes

 ## License